0xdeval/blockscout-ghost-hook/README.md

 # Ghost WebHook

 Webhook to save users in Ghost service as a new member.
-Send a user's email and additional labels for him to store on Ghost
+Send a user's email and additional labels for him to store on Ghost.

 ## Requirements